Author Alice Sebold apologizes to man cleared in 1981 rape

 Anthony Broadwater, 61, was convicted in 1982 of raping Sebold when she was a student at Syracuse University.
 He served 16 years in prison.
 His conviction was overturned on Nov.
 22 after prosecutors reexamined the case and determined there were serious flaws in his arrest and trial.

-In a statement released to The Associated Press on Tuesday, Sebold, the author of the novels “The Lovely Bones” and “The Almost Moon,” said that as a “traumatized 18-year-old rape victim” she chose to put her faith in the American legal system.
+In a statement released to The Associated Press and later posted on Medium, Sebold, the author of the novels “The Lovely Bones” and “The Almost Moon,” said that as a “traumatized 18-year-old rape victim” she chose to put her faith in the American legal system.

 “My goal in 1982 was justice – not to perpetuate injustice,” Sebold said.
 “And certainly not to forever, and irreparably, alter a young man’s life by the very crime that had altered mine.”